 It should look like this:

-After that, you need to set your product feed mapping.
-Under Product id, you can simply set an arbitrary mapping, as an Open Graph feed doesn’t contain this, but it must be filled out before mapping takes effect.
-We recommend you insert ID.
+Next, you need to set your product feed mapping.
+Under Product time, you can just set an arbitrary mapping, as an Open Graph feed does not contain this, but it must be filled in before the mapping takes effect.
+We recommend that you insert ID.

 An example of mapping can look like this: